jeffcd/forms/README.md

 - actions.pristine([type]): This will leave the data in place but will set the form to pristine.
 Which means that there are no unsaved changes.
 It is useful if you are allowing ongoing edits with periodic saves.
 - actions.error([type]): When an error occurs.

 For all three of these `actions` you can specify your own type.
-For example, maybe you wany to have `error_server` as shown above.
+For example, maybe you want to have `error_server` as shown above.
 In this case you would call with `actions.error('server')`.

 ## Custom Fields